-South of Middle Park Way is what remains of Garrett's house, along with the home farm, the kitchen gardens, a maze and the splendid Victorian Glasshouses.
+South of Middle Park Way, and now marketed as Staunton Farm, is what remains of Garrett's house, along with the home farm, the kitchen gardens, a maze and the splendid Victorian Glasshouses.
 There is a entry charge for this part of the park, which is expensive unless you have young kids who will appreciate the young animals and playground equipment.
 However you do get you car parking fee refunded.

 North of Middle Park Way is extensive grounds of Stone's house including the lake with its Chinese bridge, the stable, the terrace and the surviving follies.
 There are way-marked walks of varying lengths.